matsengrp/tex-template/misc/writing_with_erick.md

 5. Moving forward one last time: go to your results and conclusions and give alternative explanations.
 Why might you be wrong?
 What are the limits of applicability of your findings?
 What future research would be appropriate to follow up on these loose ends?

 6. Write the abstract.
 An easy way to start is to take the first sentence from each of the first five paragraphs of the article.
-This probably won’t be quite right, but I bet it will be close to what you need.
+This probably won't be quite right, but I bet it will be close to what you need.

 7. Give the article to a friend, ask him or her to spend 15 minutes looking at it, then ask what they think your message was, and what evidence you have for it.
 Your friend should read the article as a potential consumer, not as a critic.
-You can find typos on your own time, but you need somebody else’s eyes to get a sense of the message you’re sending.
+You can find typos on your own time, but you need somebody else's eyes to get a sense of the message you're sending.

 ### Details

 Remove all contentless words and phrases, such as:

-- “Of course”
+- "Of course"
-- “Note that”
+- "Note that"
-- “Interestingly”
+- "Interestingly"
-- “very”
+- "very"
-- “nice”
+- "nice"
-- “We can see that”
+- "We can see that"
-- “It is important to note that”
+- "It is important to note that"

-Give descriptive captions to all your figures and tables.
-For example, in Figure 1, add a sentence explaining why you call this observation “extreme.” . . .

 ### General principles

-(a) Don’t write something unless you expect people to read it.
+(a) Don't write something unless you expect people to read it.

 (b) This principle holds for tables and figures as well.
 Consider Table 2.
 Do you want the reader to know that in line 3, Min Obs is 894?
 I doubt it.
 If so, you should make a case for this.
-If not, don’t put it down.
+If not, don't put it down.
 When an article is filled with numbers and words that you neither expect or want people to read, this distracts them from the content. . . .

-- It’s hard for me to believe that the new methods dominate the old methods.
-Maybe so, but I’d find the presentation more convincing if the authors gave some discussion of why the new methods work better, and—especially important—where the new methods would not be expected to perform well. . . .
+- It's hard for me to believe that the new methods dominate the old methods.
+Maybe so, but I'd find the presentation more convincing if the authors gave some discussion of why the new methods work better, and—especially important—where the new methods would not be expected to perform well. . . .